The Canadian Society for Traditional Music is dedicated to the study and

 University of Alberta

-provided compliments of folkwaysAlive!, University of Alberta
+Administrative support is provided by folkwaysAlive!, University of Alberta

 in partnership with Smithsonian Folkways Recordings